Create a headline, a paragraph, a list, instructions, and more. The Text widget adds content without requiring a response from students.

 Undo and redo

-The left- and right-pointing curly arrows will allow you to undo and redo recent changes to your work.
+The left-pointing and right-pointing curly arrows will allow you to undo and redo recent changes to your work.
+These also react to the standard keyboard shortcuts: Ctrl+Z / Cmnd+Z for Undo and Ctrl+Shift+Z / Cmnd+Shift+Z for Redo.

-The square root button opens up a math editor, which allows you to write equations either using the provided characters or by inputting your own formulae using LaTeX.
+The maths button swaps your text toolbar for a maths toolbar, which allows you to write equations either using the provided characters or by inputting your own formulae using LaTeX.
+Use these tools for writing chemical equations, too.
 You can find a more in-depth tutorial on how to use this editor here.

 Bullets and numbered lists